JensAyton/JATemplate/Readme.md

 # JATemplate
 JATemplate provides a family of macros and functions for inserting variables into strings.
 Convenience wrappers are provided for using it in conjunction with `NSLog()`, `NSAssert()` and `-[NSMutableString stringByAppendingString:]`.

-This is the Hairy Edition of JATemplate.
-It makes heavy use of the preprocessor to do as much work as possible at compile time, improving safety and performance, and also to maximize convenience.
-If the thought makes you queasy, the Vanilla Edition in the `master` branch of [the repository](https://github.com/JensAyton/JATemplate/) may be more to your liking.

 JATemplate is currently experimental.
 The syntax and operators are in flux, and I’m not satisfied with the robustness of the parser.
 That said, fuzz testing has repeatedly found a crashing bug in CoreFoundation and/or ICU, but no crashes, assertions or unexpected warnings in JATemplate itself.
 It is certainly far safer than `+[NSString stringWithFormat:]`.

 To date, it has only been tested on Mac OS X 10.8 with ARC.
 Some formatting operators have known incompatibilities with Mac OS X 10.7 and iOS 5.